lolothecoder/portfolio/README.md

 # Portfolio

 ### Robotics Competition
-In a team of 3 and a budget of 2250 CHF, we are tasked with creating a robot that can pick up and unload Legos in an arena.
+In a team of 3 and a budget of 2250 CHF, we are tasked with creating an autonomous robot that can pick up and unload Legos in an arena.
 My main task was electronics and low level programming.

 **Keywords: ROS2, Electronics, CAD (Fusion 360), 3D Printing, Laser cutting, Machine Learning, Computer Vision, Machining, Raspberry Pi, Arduino**